bcipolli/advanced-golang/docs/01-introduction/01-refresher-lab.md

         date string
     }

-    // Implement the Total method to calculate the total amount spent
+    // Implement the Total function to calculate the total amount spent
     // your code goes here
     // We can tell the signature of this function
     // by how it is called below